Butterscotch pie is a classic dessert recipe that is simple to make and turns out delicious every time.

 How Do I Make The Butterscotch Pie Recipe?

-- Bake the pie shell according to the directions.
+- Bake the pie shell according to the directions (you will need a pre-baked pie shell before pouring the butterscotch filling in).

 - Add the milk, egg yolks, brown sugar, cornstarch, and salt to a saucepan and mix well.